honeycombio/academy-browser-instrumentation-course/content-scripts/video-add-custom-attributes.md

 **[Visual]**
 Show a trace in Honeycomb.
 Zoom into attributes panel on a span: highlight `user.id = some-user-id`, `feature.flag = some-feature-flag-name`.

-[Note for SME: I think we may have to go back to the app code to make `feature.flag` relevant and useful.
-Or, we think of another story that makes some other example of a custom attribute on a FE span useful and awesome to demo].
+[Note for SME & CEd: We have to modify the app code to make `feature.flag` relevant and useful for seeing how well a new feature is performing.
+Chatted with Ken about this on 8/27; changes to the app code will be made by adding an API and JSON file; file setting would be changed, app restarts.]

 **[Audio]**
-Custom attributes are key–value pairs you attach to spans.
+Custom resource attributes are key–value pairs you attach to spans.
 They enrich your telemetry with business or user context.
 Instead of just seeing “this API call was slow,” you’ll can use attributes to see *who* experienced it, *when*, and *under what conditions*.

 *(Source: [Honeycomb — Add Custom Instrumentation](https://docs.honeycomb.io/send-data/add-custom-instrumentation/))*

 ## [Section 2: How to Add Attributes in a Browser App]

-**[Visual]**
+**[Visual]** Code w/ `resourceAttributes` config highlighted

 ```js
 import { HoneycombWebSDK } from '@honeycombio/opentelemetry-web';